anderspitman/awesome-tunneling/README.md

 primarily targeting toward developers and self-hosters who want to do things like exposing a local webserver via a public address.

+# The dream

+I started this list because I'm looking for a simple tool/service that does the
+following:

+* Allows me to register a domain name.
+* Automatically sets up HTTPS (apex and wildcard) for the domain.
+* Provides a client tool that tunnels TCP connects through the server without requiring root on the client.
+* Provides a web interface to allow me to map X domain/subdomain to Y port on Z client, and proxy all connections to that domain.

+So far I haven't found it so I've started building it myself.

 # Things to look out for when comparing solutions